Catholic Prayer For Miracles

 To pray the Our Father, begin by saying “Our Fathers” three times.
 Then say five Hail Marys, adding “Queen of Peace” on the final one if you are praying for someone else.
 After that, say the main part of the prayer: “I am sorry for all the sins I have committed throughout my life.
 May Jesus Christ forgive me and help me to make better choices from now on.”
 You can also add a request for blessings or a miracle after each line of the prayer.

-READ: Catholic Prayer For The Family
+READ: Rosary Prayer For Dummies

 Conclusion